CMS Modified NCD 228 for Air-Fluidized Beds, Effective March 7, 2026 — What Billing Teams Need to Know

 TL;DR: The Centers for Medicare & Medicaid Services modified NCD 228, the National Coverage Determination governing Medicare coverage of air-fluidized beds for home use, effective March 7, 2026.
-Here's what changes for billing teams.
+If your team handles durable medical equipment billing for wound care patients, this policy governs every air-fluidized bed claim you submit to Medicare.

 Quick-Reference Table